-I do believe companies that swoop in on WordPress plugins/themes hold all the cards.
-They show interest, and as a developer, the thought of a buy-out could seem a desirable proposition; it’s either that or abandonment.
+Companies that swoop in on WordPress plugins/themes hold all the cards.
+They show interest, and as a developer, the thought of a buy-out could seem desirable; it’s either that or abandonment.

 Money talks, after all.
 Not all developers crave the $$$.
-Many worry about the existing user base, transfer of power, and of course, future plans, and rightly so.
+Many worry about the existing user base, transfer of power, course, and future plans, and rightly so.

 As a WordPress developer, you receive an offer, fantastic, but what if someone else would have offered more?
 Perhaps the counteroffer had more scope for the future of your product?
 Maybe their thought processes align more with yours?

-Guess what you’ll never really know because it’s one offer.
-Sure, you could post that you’re putting your business up for sale on your blog, market it, tweet the hell out of it, but what if nothing happens?
+Guess what?
+You’ll never really know because it’s on offer.
+Sure, you could post that you’re putting your business up for sale on your blog, market it, and tweet it, but what if nothing happens?